yetanalytics/flint/README.md

                                      org.clojure/clojurescript]}
 ```

-See Clojars for installation using Leiningen, Boot, etc; do not forget to adapt `:exclusions` to your method.
+See [Clojars](https://clojars.org/com.yetanalytics/flint) for installation using Leiningen, Boot, etc; do not forget to adapt `:exclusions` to your method.

 ## Outline

+Documentation is also available on [cljdoc](https://cljdoc.org/d/com.yetanalytics/flint).

 - Queries and Updates
   - [Queries](doc/query.md)